Skip to Content

 Invoicing and Delivery Integration

 A major advantage of the Odoo Sales module is its connection with invoicing and delivery workflows.
-Odoo Sales is designed to support the process from selling to delivery and invoicing, so confirmed commercial data can move into the next operational steps without being re-entered manually.
+Odoo Sales is designed to support the process from selling to delivery and invoicing, so each team can continue the workflow without rebuilding the transaction manually.

 From the invoicing side, Odoo supports different invoicing policies.
 For example, the “Invoice what is ordered” rule is the default mode in Odoo Sales, meaning customers are invoiced once the sales order is confirmed.
 Businesses can also use other invoicing approaches depending on their operational model.